Make people's lives better as an occupational therapist

-Join the up to 93% of Davenport master’s program for occupational therapy graduates who find work within six months of graduation in a field offering an $84,950 annual median salary for occupational therapist, according to the U.S. Bureau of Labor Statistics.
+Join the up to 93% of Davenport master’s program for occupational therapy graduates who find work within six months of graduation in a field offering an $86,280 median annual income for an occupational therapist, according to the U.S. Bureau of Labor Statistics.

 Davenport’s occupational therapy degree program in Michigan maintains the highest accreditation from the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).